19 Fun & Romantic Pasadena Date Ideas

 Urth Caffe

-Just across the street from Urth is the huge, newly-renovated Vroman’s Bookstore.
+Just across the street from Urth is the huge renovated Vroman’s Bookstore.
 Vroman’s totally kicks ass in an era when everyone thought bookstores were dead.
 There is a huge collection of books is on the ground floor, with gifts, greeting cards, games, and children’s books on the second floor.
 Out front are a well-stocked magazine stand and a coffee shop.
 This is a rare and cherished find for book lovers (how many cities have a book store like this anymore?)

 Vroman's Bookstore Pasadena